robertinant/m2x-arduino/README.md

 Examples
 ========

-We provide a series of examples.
-By reading these examples, we believe that you can get an idea of how to use the `M2XStreamClient` library to perform all kinds of tasks.
+We provide a series of examples that will help you get an idea of how to use the `M2XStreamClient` library to perform all kinds of tasks.

-Note that the examples contain fictionary variables, they need to be configured as the description above said before running on the Arduino board.
-Each of the examples here also needs either a Wifi Shield or an Ethernet Shield hooked on your device.
+Note that the examples contain fictionary variables, and that they need to be configured as per the instructions above before running on your Arduino board.
+Each of the examples here also needs either a Wifi Shield or an Ethernet Shield hooked up to your device.

-In the `PostExample` and `EthernetPostExample`, a temperature sensor, a breadboard and 5 wires are also needed to get data of the temperature, you need to wire the board like [this](http://cl.ly/image/3M0P3T1A0G0l) before running the code.
+In the `PostExample` and `EthernetPostExample`, a temperature sensor, a breadboard and 5 wires are also needed to get temperature data, you need to wire the board like [this](http://cl.ly/image/3M0P3T1A0G0l) before running the code.

-After you have configured variables and the board, plug the Arduino board onto your computer via a Micro-USB cable, click `Verify` in the Arduino IDE, then click `Upload`, the code should be uploaded to the board.
+After you have configured your variables and the board, plug the Arduino board into your computer via a Micro-USB cable, click `Verify` in the Arduino IDE, then click `Upload`, and the code should be uploaded to the board.
 You can check all the outputs in the `Serial Monitor` of the Arduino IDE.`

 PostExample
 -----------